 So, let me tell you a typical story in my life:

-My squeal of “no!” was cut off as I pitched forward into the steering wheel.
-My boobs crashed into the horn which makes a respectable noise at 7 a.m. on a sleepy little street replete with traffic calming devices to prevent pull-overs.
-I was in mid-breath & held there, afraid to expel what was in my lungs, but giggling kind of doesn’t help one to hold their breath… I got no farther than that: I was pinned against the wheel, mid-lip-smooch to it, having just applied “Barely Beige” to draw off attention from the wrinkles, um, the laugh lines, on my pursed lips.
+My squeal of “no!” was cut off as I rocketed forward into the steering wheel.
+My boobs crashed into the horn, the seat locked & I was lost in a whirl of noise & blare… lights started coming on in the townhouses to either side.
+All the traffic calming devices effectively prevented a quick pull-over.
+I held my breath instinctively as there did not seem to be an opportunity to inhale coming quickly.
+Then I started giggling.
+I was pinned against the wheel, my lips practically wrapped around the top of it (having just applied “Barely Beige” to draw off attention from the wrinkles, um, the laugh lines.
 (I am not a multi-tasker anymore, let me add here.)
-My right knee had lodged beneath my chin as I lifted it trying to stay my foot from pressing the gas pedal.
+My right knee was lodged beneath my chin as I had instinctively lifted it from the gas pedal & could not lower it right then.

 The horn blared, my breath halted, my boobs were crushed.
 I had noplace to pull over for the nonce & I realized this is serious but I could not stop laughing.
-My fingers vaguely brushed the bar but because my shoulder was pinned into immobility, I could not manipulate a finger under it.
-I finally found a shallow spot to pull into, opened the car door & extricated myself, popping off a button on my blouse.
+My fingers vaguely brushed the adjustment bar, but because my shoulder was pinned into immobility, I could not pull off the movement required to wrap fingers arouind it.
+I finally found a shallow pull-in spot, finger-crawled my hand to the latch & fumbled the door handle to extricate myself, popping off a button as I scraped out.

 This is the kind of event that adds reasonable doubt to the thought that any system is going to help me at this point.